jltsiren/gbwt/README.md

 * An index (`sd_vector`) points to the beginning of each record.
 * Runs are encoded using `Run`, while other integers are encoded using `ByteCode`.
 * The destination nodes of outgoing edges are gap-encoded.
-* The Static in-memory encoding is the same as on disk.
+* The compressed in-memory encoding is the same as on disk.
 * The dynamic encoding required for construction uses three `std::vector`s of pairs of integers.

 ## TODO